sharife/hyas/content/about/profiles/citlalli-trujillo.md

   reclaim their spaces along the river.
 I hope my contribution to the research about the Chicago River and Sanitary Ship Canal will aid to improve the way we treat our natural resources and our vulnerable communities.
+bio: >-
-bio: Citlalli Trujillo is a first-generation college graduate who holds a BS in Biochemistry from the University of Illinois at Chicago and is currently pursuing a master's degree in Environmental and Occupational Health Science.
+  **Bio:** Citlalli Trujillo is a first-generation college graduate who holds a BS in Biochemistry from the University of Illinois at Chicago and is currently pursuing a master's degree in Environmental and Occupational Health Science.
   As a member of the Freshwater Lab, Citlalli has developed a passion for